fabriciobastian/ploopy-nano-scroll-button/README.md

 <img src="./images/hardware/1-glue-button.jpg" width="200"/>

-2. The button has a 3mm hole so you can use that as a guide to drill into the case with a 3mm drill bit and a drill.
+2. The button has a 3mm hole and you can use it as a guide to drill into the case with a 3mm drill bit and a drill.
 The hole should look as following:

 <img src="./images/hardware/2-drill-hole.jpg" width="200"/>